tldr-pages/tldr/pages/common/dnsx.md

 `echo {{example.com}} | dnsx -ro`

-- Display raw response of a query (`dig` style output), specifying [r]esolvers to use and retry attempts for failures:
+- Display raw response of a query, specifying [r]esolvers to use and retry attempts for failures:

 `echo {{example.com}} | dnsx -{{debug|raw}} -resolver {{1.1.1.1,8.8.8.8,...}} -retry {{number}}`